 Countries: Australia, England, France, South Africa

 The proof: This fizzy little tablet has long been used as a hangover cure overseas and has just recently made its U.S. debut.
-It seems so simple: Just mix the tablet with water, drink, and feel instantly better—at least, spokesperson Joel McHale says so.
-Like an amped-up version of Emergen-C, it unleashes vitamins and minerals like magnesium, zinc, guarana, and caffeine into your system, supposedly making your hangover a thing of the past.
+It seems so simple: Mix the tablet with water, drink, and feel instantly better—at least, spokesperson Joel McHale says so.
+Like an amped-up version of Emergen-C, it unleashes vitamins and minerals, like magnesium, zinc, guarana, and caffeine, into your system, supposedly making your hangover a thing of the past.
 But does it work?
-Los Angeles Times writer Besha Rodell declares it “as precious as gold” and “the best damn hangover cure in the universe.”
+Los Angeles Times writer Besha Rodell declared it “as precious as gold” and “the best damn hangover cure in the universe.”
 Plus, just search “Berocca” on Twitter to find people all over the world singing its praises and celebrating the end of their head-pounding days.
 You can buy Berocca at most drugstores, as well as online.

-However, it should be noted that the company insists that it isn’t marketed in the U.S. as a hangover cure, but rather an “energy support supplement.”
-Either way, both uses will allow us to actually get out of bed the next morning, so we’ll give it a try.
+However, it should be noted that the company insists that it isn’t marketed in the U.S. as a hangover cure but rather as an “energy support supplement.”
+Either way, it’ll allow us to actually get out of bed the next morning, so we’ll give it a try.

-The proof: Honestly, there really is no proof that this sugary, orange drink from our Scottish friends will do anything to cure your hangover.
+The proof: Honestly, there isn’t any proof that this sugary, orange drink from our Scottish friends will do anything to cure your hangover.
 But does that stop thousands of young Scots from chugging it and even making sausage with it the next morning as their headache rages on?
 Nope.
-Unlike what the bright orange color might lead you to expect, the drink supposedly tastes somewhat “bubble gum-y” and is a fridge staple in most homes.
+Unlike what the bright orange color might lead you to expect, the drink supposedly tastes somewhat “bubble gum-y,” and it’s a fridge staple in most homes.

-The proof: Bacon lovers, rejoice!
+The proof: Bacon lovers, rejoice.
 Researchers from Newcastle University in the United Kingdom found that a good old greasy bacon sandwich can actually help your hangover fade faster.
 The reasoning?
-“Bread is high in carbohydrates and bacon is full of protein, which breaks down into amino acids,” Erin Roberts of Newcastle University said.
+“Bread is high in carbohydrates, and bacon is full of protein, which breaks down into amino acids,” Erin Roberts of Newcastle University said.
 “Your body needs these amino acids, so eating them will make you feel good.”
-This explanation is a bit simplistic, but let’s be real: Who’s going to turn down a bacon sammie?
+This explanation is a bit simplistic, but let’s be real: Who is going to turn down a bacon sammie?